Lucy-Forrest-Lab/hm_analysis_tool/README.md

 `pip install -e .`

 ## Example ##
-*  **Extract MOLPDF score of the models\.** The following command will search for the MOLPDF score printed in each PDB in the directory `model2/` and starting with the rootname `glyt1.B` and it will write the result to the `mdls_molpdf.out` file in the working directory.
+*  **Extract MOLPDF score of the models\.** Search for the MOLPDF score printed in each PDB in the directory `model2/` and starting with the rootname `glyt1.B` and it will write the result to the `mdls_molpdf.out` file in the working directory.

    `get_molpdf -pdbdir model2/ -rootname glyt1.B -o mdls_molpdf.out`

-*  **Plot convergence plot of MOLPDF score\.** The following command will read the list of MOLPDF scores in the `mdls_molpdf.out` file and it will plot the list of MOLPDF score, the ordered MOLPDF score and the RMS value of MOLPDF score (with the default 200 models window)\.
+*  **Plot convergence plot of MOLPDF score\.** Read the list of MOLPDF scores in the `mdls_molpdf.out` file and it will plot the list of MOLPDF score, the ordered MOLPDF score and the RMS value of MOLPDF score (with the default 200 models window)\.
 The three plots will be printed in `mdls_convergence.pdf` file and the window RMS of the MOLPDF score will be printed in the `mdls_conv.out` file.

    `check_molpdf_conv -scorefile mdls_molpdf.out -outrms mdls_conv.out -ofig mdls_convergence.pdf`